Caring For Loved Ones While You’re In Rehab

 You’re Safe in Rehab

 A final thing to expect during rehab is that you will be 100% safe.
-Your therapists will regularly be in touch with your loved ones to keep them up to date with how you are doing.
+Your therapists will regularly be in touch with your loved ones and family during treatment to keep them up to date with how you are doing.
 The exception to this is if you instruct your therapist not to do so, as the details can remain fully confidential.
 However, in that case, your loved ones can still have the peace of mind that you are in a safe place, getting help to improve your life and theirs.

 But You’ll Experience Various Emotions